tbates/tbates.github.io/_posts/2020-11-21-basic-Taking-stock.markdown

 # Congratulations!

 ### What's in store?

+You can learn about mapths, models, plot, summary in more detail in the [advanced collection](/container/tutorial/2040/06/18/container-More-advanced-RAM-articles.html).

+We'll also cover:
 1. Multiple groups
 2. Twin models: umxACE, umxCP, umxIP, umxGxE
 3. Factor scores (with missing data!)